 A big part of understanding and anticipating customer needs is first identifying areas where they may need help.
 These will usually be related to your product.

 Product pricing is an important factor that influences customers’ decisions when buying your product.
 It’s also something customers frequently need help understanding.

 If you’re selling a subscription-based product, customers might want to know how different subscription plans compare to each other.
 For B2C products, customers might want to know if and when during the year you offer sales and discounts.

 It helps to clearly mention all product features offered in a specific subscription plan.

 It may also be helpful to include a price comparison page on your website, that allows customers to compare your product to others in the market.
 According to research from Google, more than 50 percent of shoppers say they always do research before they buy to ensure they are making the best possible choice.

 A complex product interface is likely to invite more customer queries and concerns, as opposed to one that is simple and easy to use.

-It makes sense to evaluate different parts of your product and ask, “Is this a feature customers may not understand or need help with?”
+It makes sense to evaluate different parts of your product with the unit testing approach and ask, “Is this a feature customers may not understand or need help with?”
 Then, either simplify the feature or add self-help options, so customers can use it better.